webpack-contrib/mini-css-extract-plugin/README.md

 Some options are provided to enable HMR of both standard stylesheets and locally scoped CSS or CSS modules.
 Below is an example configuration of mini-css for HMR use with CSS modules.

-While we attempt to hmr css-modules.
-It is not easy to perform when code-splitting with custom chunk names.
-`reloadAll` is an option that should only be enabled if HMR isn't working correctly.
-The core challenge with css-modules is that when code-split, the chunk ids can and do end up different compared to the filename.

 You should not use `HotModuleReplacementPlugin` plugin if you are using a `webpack-dev-server`.
 `webpack-dev-server` enables / disables HMR using `hot` option.